danacreta/localk8s/README.md

    TODO - install minikube and kubectl if not found
 - `./local_k8s.sh deploy_application` - deploy your application using minikube and docker image you've mentioned in `config.yml`
 - `./local_k8s.sh destroy_cluster` - destroys the deployment and service

+### TODO
+- do the actuall destroyng of the cluster in the yml file
+- Make it possible ro have more images to be deployed
+- Add more parameters in config - like port to be exposed
+- Make the `localk8s` as a standalone folder.
+Add inside it an apps folder where we should have the apps to be deployed (docker files and maybe deployment files allready created by dev user).
+Check for these deployment files and if they not exist then build them using vars in config
+- Better errors messages in case we don't find a docker file for example
+- in install script check for docker installation and install it if it's not there
+- add the possibility fr minikube to work with podman ?
+- add the option to use something else insted of minikube ( like k3d ? )